jlengstorf/lengstorf.com/content/drafts/keeping-score.md

 ### ...I have options.

-Millennials are living at home into their twenties.
+Many of us had the option to live with our parents well into our twenties.
 We're only staying in our jobs for a few years at a time.
 We're attending conferences and reading books to help us "find our passion".[^passion]

 [^passion]:
     This is something Nate and I talk about at length in [Refocus](https://getrefocus.com), but the short version is this: we rarely _find_ our passion and _then_ follow it; instead, we put in the work, build our expertise, and the passion _follows_.

     **Chasing passion doesn't build mastery.
 Chasing mastery builds passion.**

-A few generations back, we inherited family businesses or went to work at the same factories and farms as our parents.
+A few generations back, kids like us would have inherited the family businesses or went to work at the same factories and farms as our parents.
+We would have done that for fifty years or so and then left it to our own kids.
 Our paths were laid out, and we didn't have much choice.
 That's just how things worked.

 No we have the internet, and a college degree is carrying less and less weight in the hiring decision for knowledge workers.
 The world is wide open, and if we want to get a job [building websites while living on an island in Thailand]({{< ref "remote-work-course.md" >}}), _that's a perfectly fucking realistic option_.